What to do in Vanuatu:

-Recreation at Valé Valé – Our Valé Valé masseuses, Leiwia, offer their one hour massages by appointment, on your villa deck, carrying tables and supplies to you.
+Recreation at Valé Valé – Our Valé Valé masseuse, Leiwia, offers a half hour massage by appointment, on your villa deck, carrying tables and supplies to you.
 Just the best way to relax and feel “floating” especially if you’ve just been out kayaking with Touran.

 Complimentary – We have kayaks and paddle boards free for guest use.
-Please ask a person in charge for any allowed or restricted spots to avoid problems and maximize your fun time.
+Please ask our manager for any allowed or restricted spots to avoid problems and maximize your fun time.

 Village walks and tours can also be arranged, along with demonstrations of coconut-grating, and the cooking of some local meals.

 Indoors, the TV provides 18 channels, and there’s a DVD player.
 We have a selection of DVDs for free-choosing, at Reception, and a selection of board games, as well as a fair selection of novels in our bookcase.

 One of the most popular pastimes of all, is relaxing on the balcony, sometimes with a cocktail or coffee and/or a meal, sometimes with a book from our little library, watching the sea and listening to the waves.

 Note: All tours can be booked through our Guest Relations Manager based at Valé Valé Beachfront Villas – Bess Tamtam – who will also help guests with arrangements for a hired vehicle if needed, or a Charter bus for private tours.